ahuigo/des/README.md

     des ("this is a 24 byte key !!", "This is the message.", 1);
     //decrypt using single DES in ECB mode des ("8bytekey", "2384lf&*£90LSdsf", 0);

+# Licensing
+The Javascript version of DES is based on a C version written and copyrighted by Eric Young as part of his SSL implementation.
+I went line by line through the C code, also following an in-depth description of the algorithm from another publication, and slowly built up the Javascript version.
+So as far as I am concerned the Javascript, Perl and PHP versions can be used in any way you would like, though I would like to be informed of any commercial usage.
+But I don't know if there are any other licensing implications.
+I would be very pleased if someone legally minded could [tell me](http://www.tero.co.uk/home/contact.php).

 Source Code
 There is no warranty for this code and I cannot be held responsible for any problems arising from using it (including those caused by bugs).
 It has been tested to see if it produces correct output, but has not been robustly tested on different browsers, processors, or with a wide range of keys and messages.
 Any modifications to this code must be posted on this site.
 If you find any errors, bugs, security holes, or have any questions or comments please email us.